nmachine-io/doc-site/docs/concepts/concepts-root.md

 ### 4. Troubleshooting

-Prior knowledge is obviously instrumental in fixing problems.
-A Kubernetes developer is often aware of bad states the system can end up in; the question then becomes doing the right diagnosis and not botching the remediation.
+Prior knowledge is obviously instrumental to fixing problems.
+A Kubernetes developer is often aware of the bad states the system can end up in; it's then a question of doing the right diagnosis and not botching the remediation.
 That's why NMachine lets the publisher create remediation options for failed health checks or actions.